 - What steps need to be taken to achieve it?

-Considering these questions and coming up with the answer to each will ensure your team members are all on the same page when it comes to the objective.
+Considering these questions and coming up with the answer to each will ensure your team members are all on the same page regarding the objective.

 Here’s an example of a specific SEO goal you can set: